derekmichaelwright/dblogr/content/agdata/wheat/index.md

 active = true  # Activate this widget? true/false
 weight = 4  # Order that this section will appear.

-title = "Wheat Production India" subtitle = "Graphs of wheat production in India using FAO data" summary  = "Graphs of wheat production in India using FAO data" tags = [ "agData", "Wheat" ]
+title = "Global Wheat Production" subtitle = "Graphs of wheat production in India using FAO data" summary  = "Graphs of wheat production in India using FAO data" tags = [ "agData", "Wheat" ]